RobertBouillon/cscodingguidelines/goldenrules.md

   MVP is not a good way to avoid over-engineering, as it's often an excuse to forego testing, documentation, and refactoring of complex code.

   There are many ways to solve a type of problem, but typically only one _right_ way to solve a specific instance of a problem.
 If you find yourself compromising on the _implementation_ of a feature, you're almost certainly creating technical debt, which needs to be logged.
-Sometimes it's appropriate to create technical debt, but under most circumstances, new technical debt should preclude the work from meeting the team's [definition of done"](https://medium.com/@anca_51481/user-story-definition-of-done-dod-in-agile-software-development-and-the-technical-debt-a3abf6821ef2#:~:text=If%20respected%2C%20the%20Definition%20of,temporary%20solutions%20or%20incomplete%20work.).
+Sometimes it's appropriate to create technical debt, but under most circumstances, new technical debt should preclude the work from meeting the team's ["Definition of Done"](https://medium.com/@anca_51481/user-story-definition-of-done-dod-in-agile-software-development-and-the-technical-debt-a3abf6821ef2).

 - **Good code should read like a good book, and should tell a good story**